Ways to Prevent Bugs from Coming into Your Home for the Winter

 Low cost exclusion tips for ways to prevent bugs from coming into your home for the winter

-There are a few things you can do to implement some simple forms of exclusion to seal entry points around your home.
+There are a few things you can do to seal entry points around your home.
 One common area pests get into your home is underneath doors.

 You can purchase door sweeps to place under your doors to make the gaps underneath too small for bugs and pests to get in.
-Some pests like spiders and bugs can enter your home with a gap as small as 1/8th of an inch and other pests like rodents and mice can get in with a gap as small as 1/4th of an inch.
+Some pests like spiders and bugs can enter your home with a gap as small as 1/8th of an inch.
+Other pests like rodents and mice can get in with a gap as small as 1/4th of an inch.

 Another common entry point is through windows via either broken screens or small gaps in closed windows.
 Be sure to check for holes on any screened-in windows or doors as that is an easy entry point for pests.